TruelyThea/trollegle-client/DOCUMENTATION.md

 * `question`, `topics`

-In addition, every event that the server returns from a request to `/events` is emitted.
+In addition, every event that the server returns from a request to `/events` is emitted, with the prefix of `~`.

 ### <a name="behavior"></a> Behavior ###

+`Behavior` now inherits from `EventEmitter`.

 #### Constructor ####